The Gospel of Salvation from God our Father through His Beloved Son our Lord Christ Jesus and the Holy Spirit

 To walk on the right path to God our Father you first need to receive the faith that comes from the Gospel about His beloved precious Son our Lord Christ Jesus (Romans 10:17), to become a disciple (student, learner, follower) and Christian of His beloved precious Son our Lord Christ Jesus these are just but a few of the words given for us to follow (Matthew 10:24, Matthew 10:37-42, Matthew 12:46-50, Matthew 16:24-27, Matthew 18.1-6, Luke 14:27-33, Acts 2:38-44, Acts 11:25-26, Acts 14:21-23, Romans 6:6-14, 1 Corinthians 11:23-26, Galatians 2:20, Galatians 6:14).

-All the truths concerning God, His Son, the Holy Spirit, worship, your soul, your life and to get home to heaven are in the inspired word of God.
+All the truths concerning God, His Son our Lord and Saviour Christ Jesus, the Holy Spirit, worship, your soul, eternal life, and heaven are in the inspired word of God.

 May God our Father guide you and bless you in your walk to seek Him and His truth through His loving and beloved Son and Holy Spirit.

 All scriptural references are taken from the ESV Holy Bible unless otherwise noted.